 What is a Renewable Heat Incentive (RHI)?

-The RHI is a scheme by the UK government that was introduced to promote a switch to renewable heat energy sources.
-This scheme explicitly targets households and businesses and provides them with incentives to switch to renewable energy.
+The RHI scheme by the UK government was introduced to promote a switch to renewable heat energy sources.
+This scheme targets households and businesses and incentivises them to switch to renewable energy.

-Currently, the RHI is paid every quarter, with payments spread across seven years.
-The incentive rate is fixed at 20.66p/kWh for energy generated by solar thermal panels and solar water heating systems.
+The RHI is paid every quarter, with payments spread across seven years.
+The incentive rate is 20.66p/kWh for energy generated by solar thermal panels and water heating systems.